image

 Some High School

-Must have access to computer/tablet and internet
+Must have access to a computer/tablet and the internet

-Equipment: personal protective equipment such as safety glasses, ear plugs, long sleeve shirt and pants, gloves, boots
+Equipment: personal protective equipment such as safety glasses, earplugs, long sleeve shirt and pants, gloves, boots

 HB 1508 Licensing Requirement